Titan FX

 Q4: How should traders actually use the current account?

-Use it as a base for judging currency strength, combined with rates, inflation, and market expectations, to raise the stability of overall trading judgment.
+Use it as a background indicator for currency strength, combined with rates, inflation, and market expectations, to make the overall analysis more stable.

 Titan FX Trading Strategy Research Institute

-The financial market research team at Titan FX.
-We produce educational content for investors covering a broad range of instruments including forex (FX), commodities (crude oil, precious metals, agriculture), stock indices, U.S. equities, and cryptocurrencies.
+The financial market research team at Titan FX produces investor education content across a broad range of instruments, including forex (FX), commodities, stock indices, U.S. equities, and crypto assets.